 1.30.10 Presidential Powers-Shared Governance.
 In 2014, the President of the University received authority over certain items that previously needed to be submitted for approval to the super-ordinated state body (Board of Governors, Board of Regents, etc.).
 The items over which the President now has authority include: "To create, and consolidate departments, divisions, programs, and courses of study within the university with the assistance of the commissioner of postsecondary education within the approved role and scope adopted by the council on postsecondary education pursuant to § 16-59-4" (See RI General Law § 16-32-2.1).
-The law stipulates, however, that this authority is to be exercised "consistent with shared governance practices, [and] in conformity with § 16-32-10," which states that it "shall also be the duty of the president and a committee of the faculty, . . . to arrange courses of study, exercise, discipline, and government as the president and committee may deem proper."
+The law stipulates, however, that this authority is to be exercised "consistent with shared governance practices, [and] in conformity with § 16-32-10," which states that it "shall also be the duty of the president and a committee of the faculty, . . . to arrange courses of study conforming to all acts of Congress, and prescribe any qualifications for the admission of students and any rules of study, exercise, discipline, and government as the president and committee may deem proper."
 For more than half a century, the committee of the faculty mentioned in this legislation has been understood to be the URI Faculty Senate.
 Administrative Report January 2017